Start packing for one of these 13 Texas family road trips!

 Any reason to go to New Braunfels is a good reason for me.
 It’s one of my favorite family road trips to take.
 We love the Guadalupe River but love Gruene better.
 The restaurants there are hard to beat for having a great dinner and a good time.

 Plano has become a family place to travel to.
 With the Crayola Factory, horseriding at Southfork Ranch, that cool zipline at GO APE, and all the shopping and dining you can think of, Plano is rocking and rolling and would make a wonderful Texas family road trip.
 Here are three reasons why:

 Adults and kids alike will like the new 3-tier pool with a slide.
 The outside is gorgeous, with lots of seating, a tiki bar, and live music.
 Of course, that’s not all; the villas are nice and spacious, and the restaurants are there to make everyone happy – yes, even your kiddos.
 See our trip when I went with my girlfriend – Tanglewood Resort on Lake Texoma.

 If any place is great for a family road trip, it’s Abilene.
 Seeing that it’s the Storybook Capital of Texas, there are plenty of stories to read to your children.
 I haven’t made it out that way, but one of our writers took her family there a few years ago and had a great time.
 Read her story here – Family-fun Weekend Getaway to Abilene, TX.

 13. Columbus, Texas

-Spend the holidays or any days in Columbus.
-Another place I have yet to go, but two of our past writers went, and I combined their stories into one.
+Spend the holidays or any day in Columbus.
+It’s another place I have yet to go, but two of our past writers went, and I combined their stories into one.
 They both went during the holiday, and Santa Claus was the main attraction.
 Things To Do In Columbus, TX.